Racecourse Guide

 Track Character

 Thirsk sits on Station Road just west of the small market town of Thirsk in North Yorkshire, roughly 20 miles north of York and equidistant from the Malton and Middleham training centres.
 Racing in the area dates back to 1612 at the old Black Hambleton course atop Sutton Bank; the current site opened in 1855, with the present Hambleton Stand built in 1924 after the course was closed for nine years during the First World War.
-Thirsk staged the wartime-substitute St Leger in 1940, won by Turkham for the Aga Khan and ridden by Sir Gordon Richards.
+Thirsk staged the wartime-substitute St Leger in 1940, won by Turkhan for the Aga Khan and ridden by Sir Gordon Richards.

 The track is a left-handed oval, approximately 1 mile 2 furlongs in circumference, with a home straight typically described as 3-4 furlongs.
 A 6-furlong chute joins the home straight to enable separate 5f and 6f sprint contests on a straight course; this sprint section features slight undulations and a ridge approximately a furlong from home that throws horses to the right if not met well.
 The round course bends are described in secondary sources as flat and easy, but jockeys consistently flag the top turn as deceptive: it is an undulating left-hander where balance is critical and horses regularly lose their races at that point.
 Former jockey Jason Weaver, in the At The Races View From the Saddle Thirsk guide, captures both the sprint and round-course riding insights as well as anyone: